jamescryer/grumble.js/README.md

 grumble.js
 ==========

-Add a bubble to any element; configure it's rotation on a 360 degree axis and define its distance from the centre of the element.
+Add a bubble to any element; configure its rotation on a 360 degree axis and define its distance from the centre of the element.

-Bubbles size adapts to contents - perfect when text is localised and size can not be determined up front.
+Bubble size adapts to contents - perfect when text is localised and size can not be determined up front.

 Author
 ------